Dancing Brave: Assessment

 At the end of 1986, the panel of Racehorse handicappers met from the major racing nations of Europe to determine the International Classifications, the annual rating of thoroughbred racehorses who have run in Europe.
 Dancing Brave was awarded a rating of 141, the highest rating ever given to any horse up to that time.
 These are the official ratings as recognised by the organised racing bodies in Great Britain, Ireland, France, Germany, Italy, Spain, Scandinavia, Switzerland and Austria.
 In January 2013 the ratings were "recalibrated" and Dancing Brave was given a revised rating of 138, now putting him second to Frankel who was rated at 140.
-Dancing Brave was given a rating of 140 by Timeform.
+Dancing Brave was given a rating of 140 by Timeform, placing him as the joint-seventh best racehorse of all time, now tied with horses such as Sea the Stars, Vaguely Noble, and Shergar.
 In 1999, The Independent described Dancing Brave as "the greatest British Flat champion of the last quarter of a century".

 Dancing Brave was voted the official British Horse of the Year in 1986 by the Racegoers' Club.
 By taking all 27 votes in the poll he was the first horse to be unanimously elected since Brigadier Gerard in 1971.

-Pat Eddery called Dancing Brave the best horse he ever rode, and a "once in a lifetime ride", while Khalid Abdulla described him as the outstanding horse to have carried his colours.
+Pat Eddery called Dancing Brave the best horse he ever rode, and a "once in a lifetime ride", while Khalid Abdullah described him as the outstanding horse to have carried his colours.
 Guy Harwood called him "very much the best I trained".
 In their book A Century of Champions, John Randall and Tony Morris rated Dancing Brave as the sixth best British racehorse of the 20th century, and the sixteenth best horse of the century trained in any country.